es-ude/ElasticNodeMiddleware/docs/CloneGuide.md

 exactly like in the section "Blink Lufa Example".
 Then you can write in the terminal your needed char for your specific function you want to use.

-By typing 'i' you should see the userlogic id.
-When you type 'r' and 'R' and use 'i' between this, the id should switch to "D1" for "r" and to "D2" for "R" accordingly.

-The 'R' and 'r' stands for reconfiguration.
-It means you can choose the configuration at the FPGA.
-As said above you uploaded two bitfiles.
-By using 'R' and 'r' you switch between the two which are both at the FPGA.
-Therefore, you see different userlogic ids.
+- i: see current FPGA user id
+- r: reconfigurate the FPGA to user id D1
+- R: reconfigurate the FPGA to user id D2
+- F: start flashing (used when uploading bitfiles)

-If a s15 bitfile is one of your uploaded bitfiles you can type "L" when you selected the corresponding id, which should turn on 3 of the 4 FPGA-Leds.
+If a s15 bitfile is one of your uploaded bitfiles and you selected the corresponding user id:
-When you type 'l' they are turned off.

-With 'F' you start the flashing process, which is used in the section above.
+- L: turn on LED
+- l: turn of LED

 ## Tests